bonigarcia/webdrivermanager/README.md

 System.setProperty("webdriver.ie.driver", "C:/path/to/IEDriverServer.exe");
 ```

 This is quite annoying since it forces you to link directly this driver into your source code.
 In addition, you have to check manually when new versions of the drivers are released.
-WebDriverManager comes to the rescue, performing in an automated way all this dirty job for you.
+WebDriverManager comes to the rescue, performing in an automated way this job for you.
 WebDriverManager can be used in different ways:

 1. [WebDriverManager as Java dependency](#webdrivermanager-as-java-dependency) (typically from test cases).
 2. [WebDriverManager as Command Line Interface (CLI) tool](#webdrivermanager-cli) (from the shell).